ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 One AE might measure and attest to what was booted on the main CPU, while another AE might measure and attest to what was booted on a SmartNIC plugged into a PCIe slot, and a third AE might measure and attest to what was booted on the machine's GPU.
 To allow aggregation of multiple, potentially non-homogeneous evidence formats collected from different AEs, this document defines a CMW "collection" as a container that holds several CMW items, each with a label that is unique within the scope of the collection.

-Even though initially designed to support the layered Attester and composite device use cases, the CMW collection can be repurposed for other use cases requiring aggregation of RATS conceptual messages.
+Although originally designed to support layered Attester and composite device use cases, the CMW collection can be adapted for other scenarios that require the aggregation of RATS conceptual messages.
-For example, collections may be used to carry groups of Endorsements or Reference Values, Attestation Results, and so on.
+For instance, collections may be used to group Endorsements, Reference Values, Attestation Results, and more.
-One CMW collection can be a mixture of different types of messages.
-One CMW collection can be used to carry messages related to more than one device at a time.
+A single CMW collection can contain a mix of different message types, and it can also be used to carry messages related to multiple devices simultaneously.

 The CMW collection ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object with CMW values, either native or "tunnelled" ({{cmw-tunnel}}).
 The position of a `cmw` entry in the `cmw-collection` is not significant.